RVitaliano/Piano_js/README.md

 # Piano_js-ManualDoDev
-Piano in javascript bt Manual do Dev
+Piano in javascript by Manual do Dev